Table of Contents

 Are there affordable beach towns in North Carolina?

 While our rankings focus on inland communities for maximum affordability, North Carolina's coastal areas require higher insurance costs due to hurricane exposure.
-Inland cities like Goldsboro provide river recreation and are within driving distance of Outer Banks beaches while maintaining significantly lower living costs.
+Inland cities like Goldsboro provide river recreation and are within driving distance of Outer Banks beaches.

 What makes North Carolina one of the most affordable states?